KISRDevelopment/Full-Stack-Dev/development_tools.rst

 server.
 Also, CLI provides a way to run periodic commands and runs long running commands in the background, ``Daemons``,.

-In this chapter, we will discover the import commands, and we will learn you to use them.
+In this chapter, we will discover the import commands, and we will teach you to use them.
 After opening up a terminal in Ubuntu, type in the following command ``ls``.
-As you can see in the terminal, a list of files and directories showed up. ``ls`` a command to list the contant of the current directory.
+As you can see in the terminal, a list of files and directories showed up. ``ls`` is the command to list the contents of the current directory.

 Important commands
 ^^^^^^^^^^^^^^^^^^